I Am a Professional Hugger And This Is What I Have Learned

 Did you know you can buy a hug?
 Yes, there are people who are happy to invade your personal space, with your permission, for a living.
 Nothing creepy—we're talking about therapeutic touch session with a trained professional practitioner, or as they like to call it "human contact coaching."

 Why would anyone pay for a hug?
 "Touch certainly reduces cortisol levels at moments of stress.
-And just think about when you see these terrible stories about calamities that have happened—hurricanes, floods, shootings—and you see how perfect strangers are coming together, and they're hugging one another, or they're putting their arms around one another," Linda Mayes, MD, who is chair of the Yale Child Study Center, tells The Remedy.
+And just think about when you see these terrible stories about calamities that have happened—hurricanes, floods, shootings—and you see how perfect strangers are coming together, and they're hugging one another, or they're putting their arms around one another," Linda Mayes, MD, who is chair of the Yale Child Study Center, tells Eat This, Not That!
+Health.
 Stress is one thing; another is the fact that, according to a study published in International Psychogeriatrics, 3 out of 4 Americans feel lonely and when one feels lonely, a hug certainly helps.
 "It's a kind of social connectedness.
 It does reduce stress.
 It brings us together, and in those kinds of moments, almost the social convention is off—it may be okay to go up and hug a stranger," says Mayes.

 So what do they do exactly?
 The Snuggle Buddies describe their service as "platonic touch that offer a personalized experience…cuddle for friendship, relaxation, or therapeutic reasons."
 The standard session includes "cuddling, snuggling, conversation, friendly massage, platonic outside dates to dinner, movies, etc. Any platonic activity you would do with a friend is acceptable" and costs $80 per hour.
 Skype talk sessions (only "friendly and platonic") are cheaper or one can book an overnight session that costs $330 for 8 hours ("approx. 5 hrs are sleeping").
 As long as you are abiding by the code of conduct, creativity is allowed.
 "Sometimes it looks like massages, playing games, dancing, singing, having a meal, reading aloud to one another, eye gazing, etc." they say.